java-chugger/ipt-DSK.core/README.md

 Where /usr/local/bin/ is the intended directory for the script to be placed. and arrdvarks_resolve.ext is the file being currently read.

+So far, the dependencies required for all the scripts to work coherently, is:
+  - ipset

+You can install ipset from your friendly neighborhood repositories with the
+command:

+    user@host:~$ sudo apt-get install ipset

 This repository will contain:

   - an initialization script for the core iptables script.